corda/corda/network-management/README.md

 ### 1. Create keystore for local signer

-   If local signer is enabled, the server will look for keystores in the certificate folder on start up.
+   If local signer is enabled, the server will look for key stores in the certificate folder on start up.
-   The keystores can be created using `--mode` flag.
+   The key stores can be created using `--mode` flag.
    ```
    java -jar doorman-<version>.jar --mode ROOT_KEYGEN
    ```